OliverCai0/Hydrophobicity_Correlation/README.md

 [-v VIEW_MORE] : Lets you see the matched up areas

 [-o Overlap] : Let's you modify the overlapping setting (default is 5 positions)

+[-g GRAPH] : Graphs test sequences and a compilation of all reference sequences

 input_reference: FASTA file format - a collection of sequences used to establish valid areas of interest and their hydropathy ranges to measure correlation.